The objectives of this corporation shall be:

 (g) Mortgage or equity real estate investment trusts.

-(h) Attorneys who are substantially engaged in mortgage matters.
+(h) Attorneys or Title Companies who are substantially engaged in mortgage matters.

 (i) Representatives of out-of-state firms that would otherwise qualify for membership above.